 -

 Tailor your CV for the opportunity.
 While most people know that a resume should certainly be overhauled and reworked for each and every application, there’s a common misconception that your CV always stays the same.
-In order to strengthen your application, make sure to tailor your CV for what the hiring manager is looking for.
+To strengthen your application, make sure to tailor your CV to what the hiring manager is looking for.

 Read the job description carefully and try to incorporate any words or phrases that are emphasized as essential.